 - Pour the half&half and Irish cream into a saucepan and warm on medium heat until it starts to steam.
 Do not let it boil!

-- All the cream mix to cool for about 5 minutes, then add, little by little to the yolk and sugar mix while whisking on medium.
+- Allow the cream mix to cool for about 5 minutes, then add it, little by little, to the yolk and sugar mix while whisking on medium.
 Once the egg mix has reached the temperature of the cream, you can add the last of the cream and mix well.

 - Return to the saucepan and heat, on medium, stirring continuously, until the mixture thickens enough to line the back of a spoon.

 - Remove from heat and allow to cool completely.
-When possible, cover with plastic wrap, pushing it down to sit on top of the custard mix to prevent any skin from forming.
+When possible, cover with plastic wrap, pushing the wrap down so that it sits directly on top of the custard mix to prevent any skin from forming.
 Refrigerate overnight or at least for a couple of hours.

 - Using an ice cream maker or the ice cream attachment for your KitchenAid, freeze the ice cream following the manufacturer’s instructions.

 - If you are adding chocolate chips (or any other indulgence), add to the mix for the final two minutes of mixing time.

 - Place in an airtight container and freeze for about two hours until it is ready to eat.